Resources for Remote Learning

 Finding Zoom or Google Meet Links for Classes

 Currently, there is no single standard method for students to get access to their online lectures in Zoom or Google Meet.
-You will most likely find the link posted on the class’s D2L page.
+You will most likely find the link posted on the class’s Canvas page.
 You may also get a link through your @pdx.edu email, the Google Calendar tied to your @pdx.edu account, or on your instructor’s personal website.

 When the term is about to begin, be sure to check your @pdx.edu email inbox for directions from your class instructor.
 If you are still unsure where to find the link to your lectures, contact your instructor.